Laser-induced creation of coherent V2 centers in bulk-grown silicon carbide: Author contributions

 \section{Author contributions}

-LJF, GMT and RK performed the room temperature creation and detection experiments.
+LJF, GMT and RK performed the room temperature creation and detection experiments with analytical and discussion support from AMD and ELH.
 GMT and RK performed the amorphisation threshold measurements.
 GMT designed and fabricated the sample.
 LJF, YH, and TM performed the low-temperature optical and spin property measurements.
 GvdS, SJH, LJF, GMT, RK, TD, and AD built the experimental apparatus.
 LJF, GMT, RK, YH and THT analysed the data.
 LJF, GMT, YH and THT wrote the manuscript with input from all authors.
 THT supervised the project.